 Bottom Line

 Legion Whey+ is a clean, sustainable protein powder that also is macro-friendly and a great option for anyone looking for a clean protein supplement.
+Many of our testers have bought this with their own money because they love the taste and easy mixability.

 Legion’s commitment to using all-natural ingredients begins with all-natural cows who graze on grass instead of artificial feed filled with artificial ingredients.
-Cows that eat grass produce milk that has more nutrients than dairy from grain-fed cows, plus it gives us peace of mind that there are no hormones or other junk in our protein powder.
+Cows that eat grass produce milk that has more nutrients than dairy from grain-fed cows.
+Plus, it gives us peace of mind that there are no hormones or other junk in our protein powder.

 Each batch is tested by Labdoor, a third-party laboratory that ensures the protein supplements are free of any heavy metals, toxins, or banned substances that might cause athletes to fail a drug test.
 Although rare, there have been cases when athletes have ingested banned materials through a supplement such as protein powder or pre-workout.